jojocoder28/vinnoswad_restaurant_management/README.md

     ```

 3.  **Set up environment variables:**
-    Create a file named `.env.local` in the root of the project and add your MongoDB connection string, a JWT secret, and your Cloudinary credentials.
-You can find your Cloudinary details in your account dashboard.
+    Create a file named `.env.local` in the root of the project and add your secrets.

     ```.env.local
     # MongoDB